luaguides

 local socket = require("socket")

 Luarocks handles versioning and dependency resolution.
+It understands semantic version constraints and will pull in transitive dependencies automatically, which saves you from manually chasing down a chain of library requirements.
 The catch: you need luarocks installed on every machine that runs your project, and not every library is available as a rock.
+For Lua modules that wrap C libraries, you also need a working C compiler toolchain on the target system.

 Git Submodules